anirudhbs/parking-lot/tests/README.md

 ## slotForRegistration

 This tests the query functionality for getting the slot number of a car of the input registration number

+## autoComplete

+This is meant to test the logic written in the `autoComplete` method for CLI input

+## getParams

+This tests the `getParams` utility method used to get the parameters from each command that are separated by a space